Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 - Decorator

 	Each Decorator is only responsible for enhancing or modifying the original functionality; emphasizes functionality accumulation, and execution usually occurs.

+#### The difference between [Bytecode](docs/Bytecode.md) and [Interpreter](docs/Interpreter.md)

+Both are basically designed to solve the same problem, but their core implementations are different.

+- Interpreter Pattern

+	Each execution requires traversing the tree structure, and a large amount of syntax must be analyzed every time.

+- Bytecode

+	Precompiled into a linear sequence of instructions, execution only requires sequential interpretation of the instructions.

+Bytecode moves the entire front-end compilation process ahead of time, generating an intermediate format that is more suitable for machine execution.

 ### References
 - [REFACTORING GURU](https://refactoring.guru/)